-There’s no exact definition of composition either; nevertheless, professionals agree on that a picture should be able to convey the ‘story’ right – whenever your picture fulfills this purpose, you have gotten the composition right.
+There’s no exact definition of composition either; nevertheless, professionals agree that a picture should be able to convey the ‘story’ right – whenever your picture fulfills this purpose, you have gotten the composition right.
 So in a nutshell, composition is all about getting the flow and balance correct.

 Getting a good composition that succeeds in attracting people can be difficult for new photographers, and there are a few ways by which you can considerably improve your skills.

-Imagine dividing your scene into thirds, both vertically and horizontally, so you’re now left with 9 distinct sections.
+Imagine dividing your scene into thirds, both vertically and horizontally, so you’re now left with nine distinct sections.
 The Rule of Thirds then goes on to suggest that the points where the lines intersect are the best places where you can position your subjects.
 According to this rule, this method will create more balanced and involving shots.

-Among the various compositional techniques in photography is the Background, Middleground, Foreground method that greatly enhances the results of your shots.
+Among the various compositional techniques in photography is the Background, Middleground, Foreground method which greatly enhances the results of your shots.
 A lot of people focus only on the background.
 Next time you’re taking a landscape shot, try to find an interesting middleground and foreground – perhaps some rocks on the beach followed by random shrubs to instill more detail into the composition.

 9. Having a Flash Too Bright or No Flash At All

-Using flash is important especially in low-light conditions.
+Using flash is important, especially in low-light conditions.
 There are other situations as well where flash can be used for improving quality of shots.
 These include fill-flash situations, where the background is brighter than the subject in focus.
 It can also be used to light up a room so there is better color contrast or even to freeze a moving object in low-lit conditions.

 Another problem is encountered in understanding how different flash metering modes will affect the overall exposure.
 This is because in flash photography, there are two sources of light that affect the exposure: the ambient lighting and the flash itself.